 When creating a logo specifically for your business, it is very important that you brand your logo to be able to stand alone and reflect the mission and vision of your business.
 If you haven’t worked on the mission and vision of your company that needs to be worked on first.
-Once you have the mission and vision then it’s a matter of visualizing what your logo should represent because a logo does it speaks for you when there aren’t any words to tell them about your business.
+Once you have the mission and vision then it’s a matter of visualizing what your it should represent, because a logo needs to speak for you when there aren’t any words to tell them about your business.

 With that said, let’s get started.

 What are the things you need to consider?

 Does your logo need to be a certain color?
 For a logo for finance we think of green.
 Maybe your business’ product has a color like coffee cafes.
 What do you typically think the color would be for that business?
 If you said brown, you are very right.
 What if your product has many colors?
 Maybe using black is the neutral color you want to use.
 What is it about colors?
 Some colors are powerful like red and blue.
 These two colors are opposites on the color palette.
 The interesting thing about red is that it can go from being a strong color and dilute it with white and you have a soft feminine color and become a pink.
 The same thing can happen to blue.
 It can be a navy blue and then become baby blue when adding white.